 As the prototypical height for an NBA player has gradually shifted from six-foot-six to closer to the six-foot-eight mark, the limits are being pushed a little further.

-Towering at an impressive seven feet nine inches and possessing the uncommon skill to place his leg behind his head, Canadian Olivier Rioux has made history as the tallest player ever to step onto an NCAA court.
+Towering at an impressive seven-feet-nine inches and possessing the uncommon skill to place his leg behind his head, Canadian Olivier Rioux will make history as the tallest player ever to step onto an NCAA court.

 For the fifth consecutive year, Canada will boast the tallest player in Division I men’s basketball, following seven-foot-four Zach Edey’s improbable four-year NCAA run.